learn-co-curriculum/fe-css-fundamentals/README.md

 `p:last-child` selects elements that are the last child when appearing inside a common parent.
 Such as `<div><p>I'm not selected</p><p>Neither am I</p><p>I'm selected</p></div>`

-These are just a few psuedo selectors, there are many additional ones you can explore in the resource links provided at the botoom of this lesson.
+These are just a few psuedo selectors, but there are many additional ones you can explore in the resource links provided at the botoom of this lesson.

 ### Authority

 It is common when we are styling our HTML pages that we might accidentally write two selectors that are targeting the same element.
 Let's say for example you intend all `<h1>` level 1 headings to have light blue text, but you also gave some of the headings a class of intro `<h1 class="intro">` and these intro headings should have the text color of dark blue instead.
-What happens to the `<h1 class="intro">` elements will they have light blue or dark blue text?
+What happens to the `<h1 class="intro">` elements?
+Will they have light blue or dark blue text?
 Fortunately CSS has rules that determine which selector wins.
 The strength of a selector to override another is known as authority.
-In CSS the more specific a selector the more authority it carries.
+In CSS the more specific a selector, the more authority it carries.

 ```css
 h1 {